A Limited License May be a Solution – With the Right Attorney on Your Side

 Gerald Miller, P.A. also has earned the elite “SuperLawyer” distinction by Thomson Reuters.

 Let’s Get Started

 The sooner you contact us, the sooner we can start protecting your rights.
 Even if a case cannot be dismissed, your charges may be reduced.
-First-time offenders have a stronger chance to receive reduced charges than a repeat offender.
-The level of impairment will be a critical part of a case dealing with marijuana use, and could be a big part of the negotiation with the prosecutor.
+First-time offenders have a stronger chance to receive reduced charges than repeat offenders.
+The level of impairment will be a critical part of a case dealing with marijuana use and could be a big part of the negotiation with the prosecutor.
 It helps if you were cooperative at the time of your arrest and if you followed the instructions of the court prior to your hearing, including completing a chemical health assessment and/or DWI education classes.